Do you have a “tear trough deformity”?

 Some people develop a tear trough deformity with age, while others have one as a result of genetics.
 When the light hits the deformity, the furrow makes a shadow, giving the impression of dark circles beneath the eyes.
 This can easily be treated by injecting some dermal filler in the area to resolve the problem.
 If, however, you have puffiness under the eyes that doesn’t go away with adequate sleep, this may need treatment through cosmetic surgery, called a lower blepharoplasty.

-In my Naples, FL plastic surgery practice, I’ve found Restylane to be an excellent treatment for tear trough deformities.
-It comes in a very small (0.4 cc) small syringe, so it’s not terribly uncomfortable for my patients and the results are very good.
-Restylane, a hyaluronic acid filler, is much like the hyaluronic acid in your own body-it attracts water to the surrounding collagen fibers, plumping them up.
+In my Naples, FL plastic surgery practice, I’ve found Restylane to be an excellent tear trough filler.
+It comes in a very small (0.4 cc) small syringe, treatment is reasonably comfortable for my patients, and results are very good.
+Restylane, a hyaluronic acid filler, is much like the hyaluronic acid in your own body; it attracts water to the surrounding collagen fibers, plumping them up.
 It’s this plumping that eliminates the hollow.

 To your health & beauty,